MadaraUchiha-314/blog/SQSORT.md

 Firstly I personally found it difficult to use stacks to solve this problem only to realise that the problem is more or less the same whether we use stacks or queues to find "a solution".

-So in the strategies that I am going to discuss below, it will most involve just using queues.
+So in the strategies that I am going to discuss below, it will mostly involve just using queues.
 So here we go.

 **Some observations:**